ninekorn/sccs-ReleasesNLibs/README.md

 <img src="https://i.ibb.co/khpmr7g/sccoresystems-25august2021-04.png" alt="sccoresystems-25august2021-04" border="0">

-sccsr14forms - virtual desktop in vr with physical mesh voxel keyboard and keyboard keys changing color when pressed.
+sccsr14forms - virtual desktop in vr and without vr, with physical mesh voxel keyboard and keyboard keys changing color when pressed for VR only.
+Without VR there isn't a physical keyboard voxel mesh yet but i think i will add one in the future for using my software when streaming and for viewers of the stream to visually see where the user of my software clicks on the keyboard, when doing programming and editing tutorials this is a very good way to let viewers know what keys are being pressed when we are working fast to show them how we do things.
 <img src="https://i.ibb.co/dfn3KxZ/tablevoxeldesktop-2022-02-22-185240.png" alt="tablevoxeldesktop-2022-02-22-185240" border="0">
 <img src="https://i.ibb.co/d0qX8vr/Capture-d-cran-2022-04-02-171543.png" alt="Capture-d-cran-2022-04-02-171543" border="0">